May 31 · Feast 10 min read

 Spiritual Significance

 You may deepen your prayer life through our Morning Prayer and Evening Prayer pages.
+A steady habit of prayer can help you become more attentive to God’s voice and more generous in serving others.

 The Visitation calls us to live with love, to serve with joy, and to trust in God’s work in our lives.
+Mary’s example reminds us that grace is never meant to stop with us.
+When Christ dwells in our hearts, we are sent to carry His love into the world.

 Prayer for the Visitation